 - This is the first Samsung phone I've ever come across that uses Absolute Volume by default.
 Most of you probably won't even notice, especially if you come to the S20 from a Pixel or an iPhone, but if you're upgrading from another Samsung, it'll be weird.
 You can disable it, but you'll have to unlock the Developer options menu to do so.

-- If you have to be stuck with Samsung's "One UI Home" launcher for gesture nav, do yourself a favor and turn on "Swipe down for notification panel" in the launcher's limited settings menu.
+- If you actually intend to use Samsung's "One UI Home" launcher over any of the best Android Launchers out there, do yourself a favor and turn on "Swipe down for notification panel" in the launcher's limited settings menu.
 I don't know why this isn't on by default, but at least it's an option this year.

 - There are a couple of quirks to the camera app this year, but the biggest one is that holding down the shutter no longer triggers burst mode: it starts shooting a video.
 To take a burst shot or a gif, you drag the shutter button to the edge of the screen.
 It's also really easy to swap between modes when you're adjusting the exposure of a shot, so make sure you tap directly on the slider.